Charles Thomson: Personal life and death

 Thomson married Ruth Mather in 1758.
 She and their twin infant daughters all died in 1769.
 On September 1, 1774, he married Hannah Harrison (1728-1807), daughter of Richard Harrison, the owner of Harriton Plantation in what is now Bryn Mawr, Pennsylvania.

+Charles Thomson was a Presbyterian.
+He was a member of the First Presbyterian Church in Philadelphia, where he served as secretary, treasurer, and elder.

 Thomson spent his final years at Harriton House, working on a translation of the Septuagint version of the Bible.
 His was the first English translation of the Septuagint published.
 The printer was Jane Aitken of Philadelphia.
 Thomson also published a synopsis of the Four Evangelists in 1815.

 In retirement, he pursued his interests in agricultural science and beekeeping.
 Thomson was elected a member of the American Antiquarian Society in 1813.

 According to Thomas Jefferson, writing to John Adams in 1822, Thomson became senile in his old age and was unable to recognize members of his own household.
 "Is this life?"
 Jefferson asked.
 "It is at most but the life of a cabbage; surely not worth a wish."

 Thomson died on August 16, 1824.
 He was initially interred beside his wife in the Harrison Family Cemetery at Harriton.
 In 1838, a relative had the couple re-interred at Laurel Hill Cemetery in Philadelphia.

 Portrayals

-Thomson was portrayed by Ralston Hill in both the 1969 Broadway musical 1776 and its 1972 film version.
+Thomson was portrayed by Ralston Hill in both the 1969 Broadway musical 1776 and its 1972 film version and by Gregory Harrison in the 2026 two-part BBC Radio 4 adaptation.

 Thomson is depicted on the 1975 seven-cent postal card (and postal reply card), Scott Nos.
 UX68 and UY 25.